Whey vs Plant Protein Powder: Which Is Better

 Health Benefits for Adults Over 30

-For adults over 30, transitioning to or including plant protein in your diet can bring a host of benefits.
+For adults over 30, incorporating plant protein in your diet can bring a host of benefits.

 First, plant proteins are usually lower in calories and fats, which can support weight management.